Hamidou Diallo: Oklahoma City Thunder (2018–2021)

 On June 21, 2018, Diallo was selected with the 45th pick in the 2018 NBA draft by the Brooklyn Nets.
 His draft rights were subsequently traded to the Charlotte Hornets, and then to the Oklahoma City Thunder.
-On July 28, 2018, the Oklahoma City Thunder announced that they had signed Diallo to his rookie scale contract.
+On July 28, 2018, the Thunder announced that they had signed Diallo to his rookie-scale contract.
 On October 16, 2018, Diallo made his debut in NBA, coming off the bench in a 100–108 loss to the Golden State Warriors with four points, a rebound, an assist and a steal.
-On November 19, 2018, Diallo scored his career high 18 points with two steals, a rebound, and an assist in a 113–117 loss to the Sacramento Kings.
+On November 19, 2018, Diallo scored a career-high 18 points with two steals, a rebound, and an assist in a 113–117 loss to the Sacramento Kings.

 On February 16, 2019, Diallo won the NBA Slam Dunk Contest, becoming the first Oklahoma City Thunder player ever to win it.
 For one dunk he jumped over Shaquille O'Neal, and did the "honey dip" dunk popularized by Vince Carter, and displayed a Superman undershirt while hanging from the rim.
-In another dunk, he jumped over Quavo who held the ball above his head and finished it with two hands.
+In another dunk, he jumped over rapper Quavo who held the ball above his head and finished it with two hands.

-Detroit Pistons (2021–present)
+Detroit Pistons (2021–2023)

 On March 13, 2021, Diallo was traded to the Detroit Pistons in exchange for Sviatoslav Mykhailiuk and a future second-round draft pick.

-On August 19, 2021, Diallo signed a 2-year, $10.4 million rookie scale extension with the Pistons.
+On August 19, 2021, Diallo signed a two-year, $10.4 million rookie-scale extension with the Pistons.
 On March 25, 2022, he was ruled out for the remainder of the 2021–22 season with an avulsion fracture in his left index finger.

 On December 29, 2022, Diallo was suspended by the NBA for one game without pay due to an altercation during a game against the Orlando Magic the day before.
 On March 6, 2023, during a 110–104 loss to the Portland Trail Blazers, he suffered a right ankle injury.
-The next day, the Pistons announced that Diallo had suffered a Grade 2 sprain in his right ankle and would be re-evaluated in three-to-four weeks.
+The next day, the Pistons announced that Diallo had suffered a grade 2 sprain in his right ankle and would be re-evaluated in three to four weeks.
 In a press conference the same day, however, Pistons head coach Dwane Casey stated that Diallo would miss the rest of the 2022–23 season.

+Washington Wizards / Capital City Go-Go (2023–2024)

+On October 21, 2023, Diallo signed with the Washington Wizards, but was waived the same day.
+On October 30, he joined the Capital City Go-Go.

+On January 9, 2024, Diallo signed a 10-day contract with the Wizards.
+On January 19, he returned to Capital City.

+Shanxi Loongs (2024–2025)

+On September 11, 2024, Diallo signed with the Shanxi Loongs of the Chinese Basketball Association.

+Saski Baskonia (2025–present)

+On August 7, 2025, Diallo signed a two-year contract with Saski Baskonia of the Liga ACB and the EuroLeague.